MainulDip/AiMlStudy/README.md

     - Model selection:
         - For Structured Data : CatBoost, dmlc XGBoost, Random Forest work best
         - For Unstructured Data : Deep Learning / Neural Network, Transfer Learning Work best.
+    - testing:
+        - Balanced (Gold-i-locks zone) : Training prediction 98% vs Test Prediction 96%.
+It's an iterative steeps to reach this stage
+        - Under-fitting: 64% (training data prediction) vs 47% test data prediction.
+When model is trained less or loosely
+        - Over-fitting: Training 93% vs Test 99%.
+This means the model is over trained (the model is behaving explicitly with the dataset)
+        - To solve : Use more advanced model, increase model hyperparameter, Reduce amount of features, Train longer, collect more data or use less advanced model
+    NB:
+    - Over-fitting and Under-fitting: this happens then there is some data leakage (Overlap between Training Data and Test Data).
+Training data, validation data and test data should be well separated..
+    - Data Mismatch: When different kind of data are used in Training/Test Stage.
+The data should be same kind
  6. Experimentation: How could we improve
 * Deployment